The Rest of the Story

 First Dates

-During the past few weeks, a lot of thoughts of years gone bye has prompted me to spend time looking through old yearbooks and pictures from the late 1950s and early 1960s.
-I remember some of the things that I really enjoyed then before I had real responsibilities.
-Going to dances and meeting new girls and how long it took to get the courage to walk up and ask a girl to dance with me.
+During the past few weeks, many thoughts of years gone by have prompted me to spend time looking through old yearbooks and pictures from the late 1950s and early 1960s.
+I remember some of the things I really enjoyed before I had real responsibilities.
+I went to dances and met new girls, and I wondered how long it took to get the courage to walk up and ask a girl to dance with me.
 I was shy and always afraid that she would say no or that I would get my words mixed up.
 I was almost surprised that some would look at me and put their hand out for me to lead her to the dance floor.
-Sometimes the song would be half over and the next song would be a fast song and I would not be as confident in my feet so I would thank her and lead her back to the area she was before.
+Sometimes the song would be half over and the next song would be fast and I would not be as confident in my feet so I would thank her and lead her back to the area she was before.
 Sometimes, the girl was a far better dancer than me (it did not take much) and that is fun for the guy.
-Most guys will not admit that they have two left feet, but a girl that dances really well will follow your lead and make you look like you know what you are doing.
-I loved those dances whether they were teen-hops or later the special dances like The Star Dust Ball (I think that is right) or Senior Proms where I wore a Tux and thought I looked like an adult.
+Most guys will not admit that they have two left feet, but a girl who dances really well will follow your lead and make you look like you know what you are doing.
+I loved those dances whether they were teen hops or later the special dances like The Star Dust Ball (I think that is right) or Senior Proms where I wore a Tux and thought I looked like an adult.

 Discover more from RICHRAY BLOG